 Understanding & Reflection

-- Challenges in the performance
+- Pick two characters in the performance and describe their relationship.

 Learning Outcomes (Debut – Grade 8 Candidates)